EpiphyYT/EpiphyYT.github.io/FromLightGunGamesToFPS.md

 ### Wild Gunman – Nintendo NES (1984)

 Wild Gunman was a Nintendo Famicom title developed exclusively for use with the console’s Beam Gun light gun peripheral.
 To promote this new accessory, Nintendo specifically created this Western-style dueling game, themed around classic cowboy shootouts.
-In gameplay, when an enemy’s eyes flash white and they shout “Fire!!”, the player must quickly pull the light gun’s trigger to shoot.
+In gameplay, when an enemy’s eyes flash white and they shout “Fire!!”, the player must quickly pull the light gun’s trigger to shoot (Wikipedia, 2025).

 In line with earlier “realism-driven” game design philosophies, the core appeal of Wild Gunman lay in providing players with an immersive experience that captured the intense tension of 19th-century American frontier gunfights.
 Its highly interactive mechanics not only heightened the sense of realism but also significantly enhanced the game’s entertainment value.